ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+that a young gentleman happening to sit
-t ohuroh in a pew adjoining one in wbioh
+at ohuroh in a pew adjoining one in wbioh
 sal a young lady, for whom be conceived a
 sudden and violent paeaion, was dealrona
 of entering Into a onurtahip on the spot,